chrisvidal/mensgroupsg/source/_posts/humility-isnt-easy.md

 As I was sharing with a man from the men's group over a cup of coffee last week, all the great men I met in real life share this similar quality of being transparent.
 They don't hide anything.
 From themself first.
 From others as well.
 It is a direct perceivable experience in being in their presence.
 It creates a massive sense of trust.
 Trust of being seen and accepted as I was, for as there is nothing they didn't see before seeing me.
 From this trust is flowing opening.

-Humility is very similar to apologizing.
+Humility owns something similar to apologizing.
 You have to own it and process it openly to be able to bring it all up again.
 Both requires a level of vulnerability.

 “Vulnerability sounds like truth and feels like courage.
 Truth and courage aren’t always comfortable, but they’re never weakness.” — Brene Brown

+What comes in the way of humility?
+Pride
+Embarassment